Kathleen Hays

-Kathleen Hays is a university-trained economist with experience at the Federal Reserve and who is now an on-air financial reporter for Bloomberg Television.
+Kathleen Hays is a university-trained economist with experience at the Federal Reserve and who was formerly an on-air financial reporter for Bloomberg Television.
 She was formerly a reporter for Investor's Business Daily, CNBC's Squawk Box and various CNNfn programming before joining Bloomberg.

 Education

 She is fluent in English and Spanish.
 She holds both a bachelor's degree and a master's degree in economics from Stanford University.